-You may report instances of discrimination on the basis of sex to the Broward College Title IX Coordinator.
-The Title IX Coordinator for Broward College is the District Director, Student Conduct and Integrity.
+Any member of the College community may report instances of discrimination on the basis of sex to the Broward College Title IX Coordinator.
+The Title IX Coordinator for Broward College is the Senior Director of Student Conduct and Integrity.

 Contact Information: